2022 FIVB Men's Volleyball World Championship

-The 2022 FIVB Volleyball Men's World Championship was the 20th staging of the FIVB Volleyball Men's World Championship, contested by the senior men's national teams of the members of the Fédération Internationale de Volleyball (FIVB), the sport's global governing body.
+The 2022 FIVB Men's Volleyball World Championship was the 20th staging of the FIVB Men's Volleyball World Championship, contested by the senior men's national teams of the members of the Fédération Internationale de Volleyball (FIVB), the sport's global governing body.
 The tournament was held in Poland and Slovenia from 26 August to 11 September 2022.
 It was originally planned to be held in Russia.
 However, due to Russia's invasion of Ukraine starting on 24 February, Russia was stripped of organization rights.

 Italy claimed their fourth title, defeating the reigning world champions Poland in four sets.
 Brazil won the third place match, defeating Slovenia in four sets.
 Simone Giannelli from Italy was elected the MVP of the tournament, becoming the first setter to win the award since Vyacheslav Zaytsev in 1982.